-Should we have a second baby?
+Should I have another baby?
 Tough call.
 In part I’m scared of childbirth second time after my first experience.
 But more than that, I’m simply scared to have a second child in case I can’t cope.

 I wrote recently about some of the many varied and valid reasons for single-child families*.
 It had already racked up more than a hundred Facebook shares by the first afternoon of publishing, and it continues to be one of most popular ever.
 I suppose you could say it resonated with a few people.